Status returns with the story of Sandra, a recipient of DACA who didn’t know she was undocumented until she was a teenager.

 What is DACA?

+I want to do something I don’t usually do here on Status and get into the weeds a little bit about what we’re going to be talking about over the next few episodes.
+I think it’s important that we all know what it is we’re talking about.
 In August of 2001, Senators Dick Durbin of Illinois and Orrin Hatch of Utah introduced the Development, Relief, and Education for Alien Minors Act.
 The DREAM Act.
 The DREAM Act was based on an earlier bill from April of that year, but the basics were the same.
 Both bills were an attempt to recognize that not all people who illegally entered or remained in the United States did so of their own accord.
 To say it more plainly, the children of undocumented immigrants, who would come to be known as DREAMers, should not be punished for the actions of their parents.

 Different versions of the DREAM Act have been introduced to both chambers of Congress over the years.
 There were attempts to attach the text of the bill to immigration reform bills in 2006 and 2007.
 Senator Durbin attempted to attach it by amendment to the 2008 Department of Defense Authorization Bill.
 But the most prominent instances of the DREAM Act’s history were its original August 2001 incarnation, the 2009, 2010, and 2011 bills, and the 2017 bill.